-Kathi Hindman enters her fourth season as an assistant coach at USC Upstate.
+Kathi Hindman enters her fifth season as an assistant coach at USC Upstate.
 She works with all positions at Upstate after being a setter/right side for four years at Southern Indiana.

-Since Hindman arrived in Spartanburg three seasons ago, the trio of Kayla Eversgerd, Lexi Gober and Shannon Weiss were key pieces for the Spartans.
+Since Hindman arrived in Spartanburg four seasons ago, the trio of Kayla Eversgerd, Lexi Gober and Shannon Weiss were key pieces for the Spartans.

 Eversgerd joined the 1,000 kill/1,000 dig club in 2014, becoming just the sixth player in school history to accomplish the feat.
 Gober consistently was one of the top setters in the ASUN, finishing her career third in assists with 3,416.
 Weiss tallied over 200 kills as a sophomore and junior, before moving to libero her senior year and finishing with 200 or more digs for the second consecutive season.